Propagating Promising Practices

 For Adult Literacy and Workforce Development at Libraries

 Public libraries have vast unmet potential to increase the educational and workforce development opportunities for adults with limited academic or work readiness skills.
-In the Propagating Promising Practices for Literacy and Workforce Development at Libraries (P3) project, three public libraries from across the nation (Chicago, Los Angeles, and Providence) are using their experience in technology-enabled practices to support adults in building their literacy, English language, and workforce skills and knowledge.
+In the Propagating Promising Practices for Literacy and Workforce Development at Libraries (P3) project, nine public libraries from across the nation are using technology-enabled practices to support adults in building their literacy, English language, and workforce skills and knowledge.
 P3 positions public libraries as effective and welcoming hubs for lifelong learning, digital inclusion, and economic empowerment.